SSWConsulting/SSW.Rules.Content/rules/chose-efficient-anchor-names/rule.md

 ---
-seoDescription: "Choose effective anchor names by considering these key points: Make it meaningful, know they're case sensitive, don't add spacing, and avoid starting with a #."
+seoDescription: Choose effective anchor names by considering these key points: Make it meaningful, know they're case sensitive, don't add spacing, and avoid starting with a #.
 type: rule
 archivedreason:
 title: Do you chose effective anchor names?